jgmac1106/postcollection/README.md

 The media queries also have to be written.
 I tried to use the fraction element to reduce the amount of queries.

-Currently the grid collapses fine until screens smaller than 650px.
+Currently the grid collapses fine until screens smaller and 650px.

 \ ゜o゜)ノ